AlexandrosPanag/My_RPGMAKERMZ_Plugins_Repository/Fixes/UnofficialMZPatch.js/1.0.0/README.md

 - Compatibility issues with other plugins
 - Any issues arising from the use of this plugin

+- DO NOT install any other performance and/or fixes since this one already includes existing one as an all-in-one package!

 ---

 ## 🔴 CRITICAL BACKUP WARNING